Valencia CF: 2014–present: Decline under Peter Lim's ownership

 The club also announced club president Lay Hoon Chan had submitted her resignation and that she would be replaced by Anil Murthy.
 After rumors arose of Lim's attempts at selling the club, Murthy assured the fans and local media that Valencia was a long-term project for both him and Lim, and they would not consider selling the club.
 For the following season, former Villarreal coach Marcelino was named the new manager on 12 May.

 After a successful first season under Marcelino, the club secured fourth place in La Liga and a return to the Champions League.
 In Marcelino's second season, Valencia again finished fourth and also reached the semi-finals of the UEFA Europa League.
 On 25 May 2019, Valencia won the Copa del Rey, their first trophy since 2008, upsetting league winners Barcelona 2–1 in the final.

 Both Marcelino and sporting director Mateu Alemany, who were credited as the architects of this success, were fired on 11 September 2019 after the former publicly criticized Lim.
 He was replaced by the ultimately unsuccessful Albert Celades, who was sacked due to poor results, while sporting director César Sánchez resigned that same season, making it six different managers and another six sporting directors by 2020.

 For the 2020–21 season, manager Javi Gracia was hired.
 He was put in charge of a team full of prospects and reserves after the club failed to sign any players during the summer transfer window, but sold key players such as captain Dani Parejo.
 Local wonderkid Ferran Torres was also sold to Manchester City for a price deemed half his market value.
 Overall, Valencia sold players worth 85 million euros in order to rebalance the club's books.
 At the beginning of the season, the club was unable to pay the salaries to the remaining players.
 After six seasons under Peter Lim's ownership, Valencia had accumulated losses of 323 million euros, In the following years, the playing squad was cut significantly in terms of quality and Lim's ownership has faced strong criticism in Valencia.

 In the 2021–22 season, José Bordalás was hired as head coach, following his five-season tenure with Getafe.
-Valencia reached the Copa del Rey final final in Bordalás' first season in charge, but lost to Real Betis on penalties following a 1–1 draw.
+Valencia reached the Copa del Rey final in Bordalás' first season in charge, but lost to Real Betis on penalties following a 1–1 draw.

 In June 2022, Anil Murthy left after reportedly insulting the club's owner.
-Peter Lim's sons became club directors and Lay Hoon Chan returned as the club President.
+Peter Lim's son became club directors and Lay Hoon Chan returned as the club president.